-The Class of 1969 Alexander Hamilton Scholarship was established by the Class upon the occasion of their 40th Reunion, in recognition of the principals of the founding fathers.
+The Class of 1969 Alexander Hamilton Scholarship was established by the class upon the occasion of its 40th Reunion, in recognition of the principles of the founding fathers.
 It is awarded to juniors or seniors who evidence academic achievement and a commitment to activities that contribute to the College community.